The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 In Marbella, spend a day soaking up the sun on one of the three immaculately kept beaches and enjoying the people-watching.
 The days of big celebrities here are long gone, but there is still a touch of glitz and glamour to enjoy.

-Visit the charming old town and head for Plaza de los Naranjos at the center of the casco antiguo and enjoy a coffee whilst watching the world go by, or head to the artisan boutiques and upmarket shops which surround the pretty square.
+Visit the charming old town and head for Plaza de los Naranjos at the centre of the Casco Antiguo.
+Enjoy a coffee while watching the world go by, or head to the artisan boutiques and upmarket shops surrounding the pretty square.

 Our Tip: For lunch, find Taberna Casa Curro Marbella for freshly homemade tapas and fruity Spanish wine.